openml/openml-python/CONTRIBUTING.md

 New contributor tips
 --------------------

-A great way to start contributing to scikit-learn is to pick an item from the list of [Easy issues](https://github.com/openml/openml-python/issues?q=label%3Aeasy) in the issue tracker.
+A great way to start contributing to openml-python is to pick an item from the list of [Good First Issues](https://github.com/openml/openml-python/labels/Good%20first%20issue) in the issue tracker.
 Resolving these issues allow you to start contributing to the project without much prior knowledge.
 Your assistance in this area will be greatly appreciated by the more